Systematic study of the completeness of two-dimensional classical $\phi^4$ theory: Introduction

-Moreover the above fundamental sciences, it has also been considered a new kind of the unification in statistical mechanics which has been called completeness.
-Since all thermodynamics properties of a model can be derived from the partition function, the main idea is related to unification of the partition functions of various statistical mechanical models in the partition function of a complete model.
-It means that there is a specific model Hamiltonian in the sense that the partition function of such a model in different regimes of coupling constants can generate the partition functions of other statistical mechanical models. \\ The first complete model was introduced in an interesting paper \cite{4} where the authors showed that the partition function of the 2D Ising model with complex interactions and magnetic field is equal to the partition function of any statistical mechanical models.
-It means that one can imagine the phase diagram of a 2D Ising model with the magnetic field where it covers all universality classes.\\
+The main key to find a complete model has emerged from a quantum formalism for the partition functions.
+In \cite{5}, authors showed that the partition function of a spin model can be written as the inner product of two quantum states, see also \cite{50}.
+By quantum formalism, the first complete model was introduced in an interesting paper \cite{4} where the authors showed that the partition function of the 2D Ising model with complex interactions and magnetic field is equal to the partition function of any SM models.
+In fact, one can imagine the phase diagram of a 2D Ising model with the magnetic field where it covers all universality classes.

-Although the completeness of 2D Ising model is related to statistical physics, quantum information theory plays a key role for the derivation of the result.
-It is shown that the partition function of a spin model can be written as the inner product of two quantum states \cite{5, 50} in the following form:

-where $|\alpha\ra$ is a product state that encodes the couplings of the spin models and $|G\ra$ is an entangled state that encodes the interaction pattern of the spin model.
-By quantum formalism, the completeness of 2D Ising model is related to the universality of cluster states for measurement-based quantum computation \cite{6, 7, 8}.
-Furthermore, a similar approach leads to other complete models like 4D $Z_2$ lattice gauge theory\cite{9, 10}.
-An extension of above results to statistical models with continuous degrees of freedom has been lead to completeness of 4D $U(1)$ lattice gauge theory \cite{11} and 2D classical $\phi^4$ field theory \cite{12}. \\
+In fact, the completeness of 2D Ising model is related to the universality of cluster states for measurement-based quantum computation \cite{6, 7, 8}.
+A similar approach also led to other complete models like 4D $Z_2$ lattice gauge theory \cite{9, 10}.
+An extension of above results to statistical models with continuous degrees of freedom has also led to completeness of 4D $U(1)$ lattice gauge theory \cite{11} and 2D classical $\phi^4$ field theory \cite{12}.